 If I pledge to this creator is my pledge tax deductible?

 Your contribution, minus the value of any thank-you gifts you receive, is tax deductible to the full extent provided by law.

 For example, if the patron pays $100 of which $20 is the deemed value of a tote bag, then only the $80 is considered to be tax deductible.

 Will I receive a document for tax purposes via email and/or mail?

 Every month you will receive a an email receipt for your payments on Patreon.
 Non-profit creators may also send you information directly concerning the tax deductibility of your payment.

-I have more tax questions.
+What if I have more tax questions?